IanWambai/Chowder/README.md

                         //You can also use a callback URL to confirm the transaction, but I'll add that soon }
                 });

+###Confirm payment

+    Chowder chowder = new Chowder(YourActivity.this, PAYBILL_NUMBER, PASSKEY);
+    chowder.checkTransactionStatus(PAYBILL_NUMBER, transactionId);
+    //You can get the transaction Ids of the transactions made from SharedPreferences.
+Check the sample project.

+##Debugging

+You can use the tag "M-PESA REQUEST" to view requests and return codes If you get errors, look up the response code, which will be toasted and logged, in the Developers Guide under Reference Faults.
+Find it [here.](https://github.com/IanWambai/Chowder/tree/master/files/m-pesa_developers_guide.doc).

 And you are done!
 Get more code in the sample project.